aranair/aranair.github.io/source/posts/2014-05-04-emberjs-jqueryui-date-momentjs.html.markdown

 tags: emberjs
 ---

-### The Reason
-When handling the dates in one of my EmberJS apps, obviously I had to find a date picker to work with.
+When handling the dates in one of my EmberJS apps, I had to find a date picker to work with.
 In the end, with the recommendation from my fellow colleagues, I went with `jQuery UI's date picker` + `moment.js` for the parsing/display of the dates.

 ### The Issues
 There were a few things that kinda put me off guard.